nfitzen/DeathSwap/README.md

 5. Run `function deathswap:begin` to begin!

 ### Playing the game (2 players)
-This is just an extension of [§Playing the game](#playing-the-game) incorporating the random team assignments
+This section is just an extension of [§ Playing the game](#playing-the-game) incorporating the random team assignments
 1. Do steps 1-2 from [above](#playing-the-game)
     - Probably `tag @a add ds.player`
 2. Run `function deathswap:begin`